Light Embody

 The alkaline acid measurements are not necessarily showing the pH of the food itself, rather it’s measuring the pH level of the ash of the food after it has been burned, which simulates the digestive process.
 Lemon, for example is quite acidic on the tongue and pH paper, however the effect it creates in the body through the digestive process makes it one of the most alkaline forming foods you can consume.

-Almost all fruits and vegetables are alkaline in nature, with a few exceptions, however even the fruits and vegetables known to be on the acidic side (tomatoes, blueberries, plums) are only slightly acidic compared to sugar, processed food, and meats and dairies, which are the highest acid-forming foods.
+Almost all fruits and vegetables are alkaline in nature, with a few exceptions, however even the fruits and vegetables known to be on the neutral to lightly acidic side (tomatoes, blueberries, plums) are only slightly acidic compared to sugar, processed food, and meats and dairies, which are the highest acid-forming foods.

 It’s also important to note there is a wide range of pH measurement within both sides of predominately alkaline and acid foods.
 Fruits and vegetables vary within their composition as well throughout the course of their life.
 Fruits picked prior to being ripe will be less alkaline than those picked at the peak or just prior to ripening.
 All foods gain and lose alkalinity based on season, location, transit time between harvesting and eating, as well the environment they’re grown in.
 Same is true for animal products – beef, for example is one of the most acidifying foods you can eat based on not only it’s composition but also the process used in aging prior to distribution.
 The life of the animal and the slaughter also contribute to its acid/alkaline balance.
 Just like us, living a clean life with love and natural (alkaline) food sources will produce animal products of higher alkalinity.